sumayaakter320/GitHub-Course/README.md

 ## GitHub Instruction Module

 - Basic theory about git and GitHub
-- Git setup and configuration ​
+- Install & set git Configuration ​
 - Git initialization, adding changes ​
 - How to perform push, and pull operations ​
 - How to connect remote and local repository ​